 Chewing Gum Restrictions:

-If you’re planning a trip to Singapore, drop a comment below and I’ll tell you about some hidden gems in the Lion City!
+If you’re planning a trip to Singapore, comment below, and I’ll tell you about some hidden gems in the Lion City!